 In her work, Rachel chooses to transcend the limitations of working with one medium, instead opting for a cross-over between photography, installations, collecting and role playing.
 Collections of facts and of objects that once belonged to real people usually are the starting point for a new work.

-The most recent body of work covers the artist’s attempts to get to know her mother, to create her own memories, to have an answer to the question: “what was your mother like?”.
+The most recent completed body of work covers the artist’s attempts to get to know her mother, to create her own memories, to have an answer to the question: “what was your mother like?”.
 It’s belated mother-daughter bonding.